 In Guardians, a scene of the Mad Titan smirking on his throne plays excellent homage to several scenes in the comics, notably Silver Surfer #34 and Thanos Quest #1.

 Spidey Rides Mjölnir

 During the showdown with Thanos in Avengers: Endgame the Avengers put most of their effort into keeping Thanos away from the Infinity Gauntlet.
 As Spider-Man is overwhelmed (and actives his instant kill mode) Captain America throws Mjölnir for Spider-Man to hitch a ride.
-The scene also has a nice callback to Captain America and Tom Holland’s first meeting, as Cap calls him “Brooklyn”.
+The scene also has a nice callback to Captain America and Tom Holland’s first meeting, as Cap calls him “Queens”.